tpbowden/swarm-ingress-router/README.md

 * `ingress.targetport=<your service's externally-facing port>`

 You do not need to publish this port externally as long as your services are both on a shared network.

+## Todo

+* Allow services to listen for HTTPS and decrypt using certificates stored elsewhere (probably Vault)
+* Better logging
+* Command line arguments for log level, bind address etc
+* Use Docker events to sync and long polling as a fallback